Gabrielbjb/Vehicle-accident-victim-detection/README.md

 Don't have a phone?
 Don't worry!
 This project also supports laptops and PCs!

 ## Dataset
 For legal reasons, we CANNOT share that dataset as it originates from the government.
-You will need to obtain the dataset on your own. by contacting Badan Kesatuan Bangsa dan Politik and Dinas Perhubungan.
+You will need to obtain the dataset on your own. by contacting Badan Kesatuan Bangsa and Politik and Dinas Perhubungan.